jortizDS/jortizDS/README.md

 - Built predictive models using regression and trend analysis for environmental datasets
 - Created summary tables and statistical reports used in decision-making and publications
-- Designed interactive Power BI dashboards to streamline scientific review processes
+- Designed interactive dashboards to streamline scientific review processes
 - Published reproducible research in peer-reviewed journals using R

 ---